Quantifying the effectiveness of linear preconditioning in Markov chain Monte Carlo: Linear preconditioning

 \subsection{Tight condition number dependence of the spectral gap of random walk Metropolis}

-The condition number is of interest as it can be related to quantities such as the mixing and relaxation time of algorithms.
-Recent works \citep{dwivedi:18, chen:20, chewi:21, lee:21, andrieu:22} have established bounds on these quantities, which, in every case, rely polynomially on both the condition number and dimension (see Table \ref{fig:bounds_table}).
-In particular \citet{andrieu:22} give upper and lower bounds on the spectral gap of RWM which are tight in dimension, but only the lower bound is explicit in its dependence on the condition number.
-We posit the following assumption to make both bounds explicit.
+\citet{andrieu:22} give upper and lower bounds on the spectral gap of the random walk Metropolis that are tight in the dimension, but only the lower bound is explicit in its dependence on the condition number.
+Here we show that if some additional conditions are imposed on $U$ akin to an additive Hessian structure then the dependence on $\kappa$ can also be made explicit in the upper bound.